Get news, updates, & event Info delivered right to your inbox:

-Below are 9 fun nature-inspired activities your kids will love.
-And if you're looking for more educational resources, check out our sustainability for schools program.
+From climbing trees to creating native seed balls, we've collected 9 fun activities your kids will love.
+And if the shifting season has you looking for more environmental education resources, check out our sustainability for schools program!
+It's chock-full of age-appropriate lesson plans, fun activities, educational resources and more.

 Tree climbing is a great way for kids to build confidence and gain strength, balance, and agility.
 Plus, it's just plain fun!
 Show them how to do it safely, and see how high they can get.
 Need a few pointers?
 Just find a tree with low branches and access points and test every branch to make sure it’s alive before resting your full weight on it.
 Resist the impulse to climb up to the top, as the branches there tend to be younger (and therefore more likely to break).
 And stay close to the trunk, where the branches are sturdiest.
 You’ve got this!

 Have the kids collect a handful of leaves, ferns and flowers that draw their eye.
 Then, show them how to preserve their treasures!
 You’ll need 2 sheets of paper per pressing and a few heavy books.
-Carefully arrange the plant material on top of one sheet, then cover it with the second sheet, and place between two heavy books.
+Carefully arrange the plant material on top of one sheet, then cover it with the second sheet and place between two heavy books.
 Add another heavy book on top and leave it for a few weeks.
 Once your pressings are ready, gather a few picture frames and, using clear glue, help them arrange their pressings and create a unique piece of artwork for their bedroom wall!